 It depends on the method of processing time you chose.
 We offer three options:

-The e-Visa is valid for 90 days after today.
-This means you must enter Uzbekistan within 90 days after today.
+The e-Visa is valid for 90 days after issued.
+This means you must enter Uzbekistan within 90 days after issued.

-Your passport must be valid for at least 6 months from the date of entry to Uzbekistan and have at least one blank page.
+Your ordinary passport must be valid for at least 6 months from the date of entry to Uzbekistan and have at least one blank page.